 The Pareto principle does not apply to finance

-Maybe you've heard of the 80/20 rule?
-What is meant is that we achieve 20% of the results with 80% of our resources (energy or resources).
-With the remaining 80%, only 20% »more« results are achieved.
+Have you ever heard of the 80/20 rule?
+What is meant is that we achieve 20% of the results with 80% of our funds (energy or resources).
+With the remaining 80%, only 20% "more" results are achieved.
 The Italian economist Vilfredo Pareto gained this knowledge in 1897, which is why it became known as the Pareto principle.
-So you would have to ask yourself: With what 20% of your effort do you generate the desired 80% of your success?
+You should now ask yourself: With which 20% of your commitment do you generate the desired 80% of your success?
 And could you even improve this success?
 My rich father was a staunch supporter of the 80/20 rule in many areas of life.

 In money matters, however, he believed in the 90/10 rule.
 He had noticed that 10% of the people owned 90% of the total wealth.
 He researched that in Hollywood, 10% of actors skim 90% of salaries.
 He also saw that 90% of the revenue in sports business stuck with 10% of athletes, in the music industry with 10% of musicians.
 According to his knowledge, this 90/10 rule also applies to investments, which is why his advice to investors is: "Be better than the average."
 The Wall Street Journal recently published one Articlewho confirmed my rich father in everything: It said that 90% of all corporate stocks in the United States are held by only 10% of the population.
 How did some of the 10% investors make 90% of their assets and how can you do that too?

 My story begins in 1973.
 Less than a year later, I would return from Vietnam and be released from the Marine Corps.
 To put it plainly, in less than a year I wouldn't have a job, money or assets to fall back on.
 So I was at a point in my life that many of you will know: I had to start from scratch.
 All I had in 1973 was the dream of becoming very rich at some point.